 Making it Low FODMAP, Paleo, and Refined Sugar-Free

 Glazed carrots are traditionally made with butter and brown sugar; I replaced these items with ghee and maple syrup to convert the recipe to Paleo and low FODMAP.
 While not Whole30 compliant due to the use of maple syrup, it is lactose-free and refined sugar-free.
-I also sweeten it up naturally and give it some familiar holiday flavours by adding a little bit of pumpkin pie spice (try my homemade pumpkin pie spice recipe).
+I also sweeten it up naturally and give it some familiar holiday flavors by adding a little bit of pumpkin pie spice (try my homemade pumpkin pie spice recipe).
 Pumpkin pie spice is a typically a pre-mixed blend of ground cinnamon, nutmeg, ginger and cloves, all of which are low FODMAP according to Monash University’s Low FODMAP Diet App.
 Carrots are listed as a FODMAP-free food in the app.
 Ghee is lactose-free and therefore does not contain FODMAPs.